romenrg/romenrg.github.com/source/_posts/2025-12-25-vibe-coding-vs-prompt-engineering-ai-and-the-future-of-software-development.markdown

 Vibe coding gets you a demo.
 Prompt engineering gets you a system you can live with.

+This is also why I’ve been skeptical of simplistic productivity narratives for years.
+In [On Software Engineers, Productivity, and Misleading Metrics](https://www.romenrg.com/blog/2024/12/31/on-software-engineers-productivity-beyond-misleading-metrics/), I argued that output alone is a poor proxy for impact — a problem that becomes even more visible when AI enters the picture.

 ### Prompt Engineering Is Just Engineering

 Good prompt engineering looks like good engineering: clear goals, explicit constraints, decomposition, validation.
 The interface changed.
 The fundamentals didn’t.

----

-## Context, MCPs, and Why Agents Are Getting Better Fast

-### Context Is the Real Multiplier
+## Context Makes a Huge Difference

+This is also a key aspect.
 Without context, AI is mediocre.
 With context, it becomes genuinely powerful.

 In practice, the biggest gains I’ve seen come from integrations that eliminate friction and surface the *right* information at the right time.

+### MCPs Are Key

-Connecting AI to Jira, Confluence, New Relic, and GitHub allows it to reason about real systems instead of abstractions.
+Connecting AI to Jira, Confluence, New Relic, and GitHub allows agents to reason about real systems instead of abstractions.

 Most “AI doesn’t work for us” complaints disappear once this level of context is in place.